-Fear Friday the 13th?
+Fear Tuesday the 13th?
 Learn Spanish Instead!

 Don’t Hide Under the Covers!

-Why Friday 13th Is Perfect for Learning Spanish?
+The 13th Is Perfect for Learning Spanish

-Maybe it’s because a black cat crossed your path.
-Maybe you forgot to knock on wood.
 Or maybe… it’s centuries of myths, historical betrayals, and human imagination gone wild.

 Learn Spanish Traditions & Superstitions!

-Flip your luck by diving into Spanish traditions and superstitions!
+Flip your luck by diving into Spanish traditions and superstitions.

 Why are Spanish-speakers so Weird?